 Setting up a Proper Company Bank Account

-The Direct Investment Capital Account (DICA) and the Current Accounts are the two most important accounts for foreign investors.
-A foreign company is allowed to have only one DICA but more than one current account.
-Current accounts can have different currencies at different banks.
-A DICA is generally used for loan, dividends, and capital transfer in and out of Vietnam.
+For foreign investors, the Direct Investment Capital Account (DICA) and the Current Accounts are the two most essential accounts.
+A foreign business is only permitted to have one DICA, but several current accounts.
+At various banks, current accounts might have multiple currencies.
+A DICA is commonly used in Vietnam for loans, dividends, and capital transfers.

 Complying with Vietnamese Laws